ResChougule/1-Sales-Strategy-Analysis/README.md

 --------

 ## Executive Summary
-This project simulates a **consulting engagement** with a global technology and telecommunications company, **BeyondTech**, to address declining sales growth and customer retention.
-The focus was evaluating the **viability of installment financing** as a strategic lever to drive revenue, adoption, and loyalty.
+This project simulates a consulting engagement with a global technology and telecommunications company, BeyondTech, addressing challenges of slowing sales growth and declining customer retention.
+The analysis focuses on whether offering installment financing could serve as an effective strategy to boost revenue, increase product adoption, and strengthen customer loyalty.

-> **Objective:** Recommend an actionable, data-driven sales strategy that maximizes revenue while mitigating financial and operational risks.
+> **Objective:** To deliver a clear, data-driven sales strategy that enhances revenue while carefully managing financial and operational risks.
 ---

 ## Business Questions
-1. Is installment financing a viable strategy for BeyondTech?
+1. Is installment financing a practical and beneficial strategy for BeyondTech?
-2. How has it impacted competitors in terms of revenue and retention?
+2. What impact has this approach had on competitors’ revenue and customer retention?
-3. How do customers perceive installment payment options?
+3. How do customers view and respond to installment payment options?
-4. What operational and financial risks must be managed?
+4. What financial and operational risks need to be considered and controlled?

 ---